gravitl/netmaker-docs/ui-reference.rst

 This page contains annotated screenshots of most UI components, detailing the configuration options of each field across Nodes, Networks, DNS, Ext Clients, Users, and more.

+`Here is an arcade showing a walkthrough of our new UI. <https://app.arcade.software/share/Jdl7PnnqIbot3IkqvIaf>`_

 Authentication
 =================